High winds a major threat in Colorado during the winter

 PUBLIC INFORMATION STATEMENT

-NATIONAL WEATHER SERVICE DENVER CO
+NATIONAL WEATHER SERVICE BOULDER CO

-ISSUED BY NWS PUEBLO CO
+ISSUED BY NATIONAL WEATHER SERVICE PUEBLO CO

-600 AM MDT WED OCT 24 2012
+600 AM MDT WED OCT 19 2022

 The two main causes of high winds in Colorado during the cold season are the air pressure difference between strong low pressure and cold high pressure systems, and Chinook winds developing across the Front Range and other eastern mountain ranges.

 Dangers from high winds include flying debris, reduced visibility due to dust, damaged or destroyed structures, downed power lines, and overturned vehicles.
-The National Weather Service will issue a high wind watch when there is around a 50 percent chance for high winds to develop during the next day or two.
+The national weather service will issue a high wind watch when there is around a 50 percent chance for high winds to develop during the next day or two.
 When the threat becomes more certain in a specific area, a high wind warning will be issued.
 Cold strong winds can also bring dangerously low wind chill values, prompting a wind chill advisory or wind chill warning.